 Williams share the record for most Imola victories with Ferrari, having won at the track eight times.
 They recorded their only 1-2 finish at the circuit in 1992.
 Williams scored in all of the last six San Marino Grands Prix, including their most recent win at the track in 2001.
 Between 1992 and 1997, the team won all but one of the races at Imola; that race being the 1994 San Marino Grand Prix, in which Williams’ driver Ayrton Senna lost his life as a result of a crash.

 The team are yet to score since the circuit’s return to the track.
 In 2020, Nicholas Latifi finished 11th while George Russell crashed out of the race under Safety Car conditions.
 Russell crashed out again in 2021 in an incident with Valtteri Bottas, while Latifi also failed to finish – recording the team’s first double DNF at the track since 2000.
-Both drivers reached the end of the race last year, but neither did so in a points-paying position.
+Both drivers reached the end of the race in 2022, but neither did so in a points-paying position.

 Williams have taken pole at Imola four times, and have locked out the front row on three occasions, most recently in 1997.
 In the last 22 San Marino Grands Prix, there were only three occasions on which a Williams driver failed to qualify in the top ten.
 That included Jenson Button recording what was then the team’s worst qualifying position at the circuit with 18th at the 2000 San Marino Grand Prix.